 The site of the fountain became a sacred shrine.
 Christian writers syncretised and replaced Fosite with Saint Willebrord, who was venerated at the site of the fountain.

-Modern Heathens associate him as the god who presides over the Thing, the sacred assembly where legal matters are discussed.
+Forseti seems similar to Tyr, both being gods associated with law and justice.
+Modern Heathens consider him the god who presides over the Thing, the sacred assembly where legal matters are discussed.
 As such, Forseti is associated with sanctifying space, and is honoured by reverent silence.
-He is described, like his father, as a shining and radiant god, bearing his golden axe, a symbol of peaceful negotiation.
+He is described as a shining and radiant god, bearing his golden axe, a symbol of peaceful negotiation.

 Thoughts on Forseti

-Forseti is considered one of the younger generation of gods, and it is noted by modern Heathens that the god of justice is the son of a most unjustly framed murder victim.
-Forseti stands out as a just legal arbiter in the Viking age of vendettas and vengeance, and he is a god of peaceful reconciliation.
+Forseti is venerated by some modern Heathens.
+He stands out as a just legal arbiter in the Viking age of vendettas and vengeance, as a god of peaceful reconciliation.
 He’s one of those gods who reveals that there was more to our Heathen ancestors than common stereotypes would have us believe.

 Signs and Symbols